 "The Saga of the Viking Women" (1957)

-Lancer Arch can also be seen in a number of other productions, with one of its most prominent appearances captured in the above shot from the Roger Corman cult film "The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent."
+Lancer Arch also turns up in other productions, with one of its most visible appearances captured in Roger Corman's cult film "The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent."